Seamonsters-2605/Seamonsters-2605.github.io/docs/teleop-collab/index.md

 ## Specific instructions

-specific instructions to each assignment will go here.

 ### Driving

 Move the joystick up and down to drive forward and backward, and left and right to turn.